Andy Yiadom out of Reading's game with Bristol City due to accumulation of cards

 Rahman played in the second half of the midweek 3-2 loss at Swansea after completely recovering from a hamstring injury.

-Baba Rahman and Andy Yiadom both desire to represent Ghana at the 2022 World Cup in Qatar.
+Rahman and Yiadom both desire to represent Ghana at the 2022 World Cup in Qatar.

 Due to his delayed arrival from Chelsea and subsequent injuries, Baba Rahman has only played in three games this season compared to Andy Yiadom's 13 appearances.